 Awarding Honorary University Alumni Status

-The Board of Trustees Alumni Affairs Committee adopted the following criteria for awarding honorary university alumni status (November 4, 2004):
+The Board of Trustees Alumni Affairs and University Development Committee adopted the following criteria for awarding honorary university alumni status (November 4, 2004):

 - Someone who is not an alumnus of USC, but whose contribution of time and effort to the university are extraordinary and highly valued.